It started with a Slack message from my supervisor.

 The bad thing about not having to maintain a 9-to-6 schedule is that time gets a bit distorted.

-Not having to groom myself for work gave me a shock when I caught myself in the mirror one day.
+Not having to groom for work, I gave myself a shock when I walked by the mirror one day.

 How did that bearded man get into my house?